Work with us

 How to Apply:

 To apply, submit your CV and cover letter to careers@wearemowaa.org.
 Kindly include “Material Science Lab Assistant” in the subject line.
-Enquires should also be sent to the same address.
+Enquiries should also be sent to the same address.

 Only shortlisted candidates will be contacted for further discussions.